saltstack/salt-enhancement-proposals/old-releases.md

   https://repo.saltstack.com/yum/redhat/salt-repo-2015.5-1.el5.noarch.rpm which
   may inconvenience people who would like to use them.
 - We would have to update documentation describing the new behavior.
-- It will take effort for someone to move unsupported versions to the old-releases domain name.
+- It will take effort for someone to move unsupported versions to the archive domain name.